 John Wilcock was a miner living in Merritt, British Columbia when he joined up in January 1916.
 He had previously served with the Royal Engineers in South Africa, and listed his brother, Peter, as next of kin.
 From his parents’ grave at St. Matthews, we know John was the son of Peter and Sarah Wilcock of Victoria Terrace.
 John had two other brothers Thomas and William and a sister Martha.

 On his attestation paper John gave his birth date as 7 May 1879 which would make him 36 at the time.
-But John’s age was given as 7 in the 1881 census which would have made him about 42.
+But John’s age was given as 7 in the 1881 census which would have made him about 42, and this is confirmed on his parents’ grave.
 The age limit at the time may have been 38.

 North Wales Coast Pioneer, June 24th 1916

 CORPORAL WILCOCK MISSING – Mr. Wm.
 Wilcock, manager of the Buckley Picture House, has received word from the War Office that his youngest brother, Corporal John Wilcock, of the Canadian Contingent, is missing.
 Corporal Wilcock had been in Canada about nine years when the war broke out.
 He is a second class mining engineer, and has been most successful financially.
 He had not long been in France, and had only been in the trenches three times before the last terrible battle the Canadians fought.
 His many local friends hope Mr. Wilcock will have good news of his brother soon.